Languages

 Croatian Radio-Television, HRT, is the state-owned public broadcaster and is financed by advertising and a licence fee.

 Public TV is the main source of news and information.
 National commercial networks and dozens of private local TV stations compete for viewers.
-Croatia hopes to complete a transition to digital TV broadcasting by January 2011.
+Croatia hopes to complete a transition to digital TV broadcasting by 2011.
+The cable and satellite market is well developed.

 The press